Propo41/SD_LAB_PROJECT_1/README.md

-# SD_LAB_PROJECT_1
+# Software Development Lab-1 Project
-Software Development Lab-1 Project: The Fallen Kingdom
+The Fallen Kingdom
 ----------------------------------------------------------------
 Objective: A project to be developed by a team of 3 or 2 students.